Our trip to South West Rocks last school holidays was a big success. The only issue? Too brief.

 And so it was, the twins made friends and played and played.

-Big4 Sunshine has so many things for families to do.
+This lovely holiday park has so many things for families to do.
 Some are structured and some are not.
 There are organised activities with characters who play with the kids.
 There’s no kids club as such, but you don’t need one.

 Old-fashioned Retro Games

 These were organised by staff who were like the Pied Piper, followed by kids wherever they went.
 There were balloon races, egg and spoon races and giant football.
 Hilarious.

 Swim in the Pools